St. Stephen's Episcopal Church

 God already knows our sins even before we speak them, but it is a helpful practice for our spiritual journey to spend time contemplating our sins and confessing them in the presence of others as it helps us to be clear-eyed about the realities of our behavior.
 To share a confession with a person who is obligated to confidentiality -- and then hear that God loves and forgives us in spite of what we've done -- can be a very healing experience.
 It is meant to be a regular part of a Christian's spiritual development.

 In the Episcopal Church, penance is not mandatory before receiving Eucharist as it is in some churches.
 However, a corporate confession of sin is part of the service of the Holy Eucharist before receiving Communion, with an absolution of sins following.
-Regardless of one’s Sunday attendance, individual confession with a priest on a regular basis is highly advised, particularly during the seasons of Lent and Advent.
+Regardless of one’s Sunday attendance, individual confession with a priest on a regular basis is encouraged, particularly during the seasons of Lent and Advent.

 The Sacrament of Confession is a matter of strictest confidentiality.

-Proudly powered by Weebly
+Proudly powered by The Holy Spirit and Weebly